 The Eggplant DAI web app includes several functions that are available only to users with the Admin role.
-Administrators on the system are able to approve new users, create groups and manage group membership for users, configure custom coverage type models, and manage licenses for Eggplant DAI.
+Administrators on the system are able to approve new users, create groups and manage group membership for users, and configure custom coverage type models.

 Eggplant DAI has two user roles: Admin and User.
 The Admin role grants access to administrator features in the UI as well as the ability to create models, run tests, and view results.
 Users with the User role have the full capability to build models, run tests, and view results, but the administrator functions won't appear on the menus for these users.

 Admin users can perform these management tasks, each described below:

 You can perform all your session related activities in the Account menu.
 For example, you can change your password, log out of an active session, or delete all sessions, if necessary.

 Click the Account > Logout option to log out of the active session in Eggplant DAI.

 - To change your current password, click Account > Change Password.
 The Change Password dialog box appears.

 - Enter your old password, then enter the new password twice and click OK.